Graduate Schools

 In addition to conducting research in the laboratories during graduate school, scholars more often than develop strong relationships with upper and lower classmen, and graduate school departments provide many recreational activities such as hiking in the spring and autumn, swimming in the summer, skiing in the winter and the like as well.

-Faculty of Engineering graduates primarily continue their education in the following three graduate schools.
+Faculty of Engineering graduates primarily continue their education in the following 4 graduate schools.

 School of Engineering